A broad umbrella term covering everything from dated, manual processes to the latest cutting edge software solutions

 Expense is part of the reason that people are turning to car park management software solutions.
 However, software also promises a better experience for parkers, remote monitoring, detailed reporting, and the flexibility to suit any car park - public, workplace, tenant, visitor, and mixed-use.

-Generally, a software solution includes:
+Generally, parking management software includes:

 When we check the four key elements, they look dramatically different once again: